DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 Finance utilities functionality extends **Customer invoice field** in **Step 2 (Optional): Identify customer account through invoice matching** with:
 - **Reference number** - in Step 2 when identitying customer account through invoice matching, the Finance utilities **Customer reference** can be used to find the D365 customer account.
+- **Field format** - option to use part of a bank statement field to find the D365 customer acount.
+For example using only 'FTI00000453' from bank statement field value 'xx FTI00000453 yy'

 Finance utilities functionality extends **Financial details** in **Step 3: Customer payment journal parameters** with:
 - **Offset company** - ability to offset to a different legal entity (intercompany).